ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The simpler form of Send that does not take any messageContext is equivalent to passing a default messageContext with not values added.

-Message Properties share a single namespace with Transport Properties (see
-{{transport-props}}).
-This allows the specification of per-Connection Protocol Properties that can be overridden on a per-Message basis.

 If an application wants to override Message Properties for a specific message, it can acquire an empty messageContext Object and add all desired Message Properties to that Object.
 It can then reuse the same messageContext Object